Finnoy Travel - Travel Stories and Reviews

 Unfortunately, no. The seats are the same as in Economy Class.

-What services does Finnair offer in Business Class in narrowbody aircraft?
+What services does Finnair offer in business class for narrowbody aircraft?

 Are there many meal options in Finnair's short-haul Business Class?